Editors' Note: Apple opened Apple Card applications to the public, details below.

 Issued through Goldman Sachs, the Apple Card promises better security and ease of use and no fees.
 Apple is also touting the ability to better track your spending as well as cash bonuses for using the card to pay for things, include your purchases from Apple.
 In addition to being an electronic credit card you can use on your iPhone and other Apple devices in the same way you'd already use Apple Pay, the Apple Card will include a physical credit card accepted anywhere that takes MasterCard payments.

-Apple says the sign-up process will be simple when Apple Card becomes available for everyone this month.
+On August 20, Apple opened Apple Card applications to the general public in the U.S..
 Here's how you'll be able to sign up for the service.

 How to sign up for the Apple Card